mbjones/pgame/quick-ref.md

     sum = x + y
     return sum
 ```
+- Once you define a function, you call it like any other python function.
+E.g., `mysum = add(5, 6)`
 - Can you make a function that returns the product of the numbers?
     - Hint: you need to indent using the same characters for it to work (for example, four spaces, or one tab)
 - How about the quotient?